Fleetwood Flyers

-Fleetwood Flyers were a speedway team in Fleetwood, England that operated from 1948 until 1952.
+Fleetwood Flyers were a speedway team in Fleetwood, England, that operated from 1948 until 1952.
 Home meetings were raced at Highbury Stadium, Park Avenue in Fleetwood.

-Seasons
+History

+In March 1948, following a meeting of the Corporation Finance and General Purposes Committee, permission was granted to the speedway promoter Mr. J.Waxman to allow the football ground to be used for speedway.
+A quickfire 19 days effort resulted in the concrete wall surrounding the pitch being demolished and a 30 feet wide track being constructed.
+Flaxman paid £225 rent per year.

-The Flyers first competed in the National League Division Two in 1948 when they replaced Wigan Warriors after three matches.
+The Flyers first competed in the National League Division Two in 1948, when they replaced Wigan Warriors after three matches.
+The first home match was a fixture against Edinburgh Monarchs.

 They competed in Division Two in 1949, 1950 and 1951.

 In 1952, they dropped out of the league and operated on an open licence riding challenge matches as Fleetwood Knights.

 Season summary

 1948 season

 The first three meetings of the season were run by Wigan Warriors.
 As the Warriors they lost two and won one meetings.
 The first meeting at home was against Edinburgh Monarchs on 14 April, which they lost 35–49 with Norman Hargreaves top scoring on ten points.
 The track had been made available for practice on the afternoon prior to the meeting and the Monarchs took advantage of the session whilst the home riders did not.
 The track record race time was set as 70.4 seconds in the second heat by Jack Gordon.
 The track record was broken at the next home meeting in at 68.8 seconds set by Sheffield Tigers rider Jack Bibby.
 The Flyers first victory came in an away meeting over Birmingham Brummies on 24 April.
 On 27 April Norwich Stars rider Syd Littlewood set a new track record of 66.8 seconds.
 In the 44–39 win over Newcastle Diamonds on 18 May the track record was again broken, by Wilf Plant at 65.4 seconds.
 As results gradually improved the track record was broken in the 48–36 win over Glasgow Tigers on 1 June, set by Dick Geary at 65.0 seconds.
 Bristol Bulldogs rider Fred Tuck broke the track record again on 15 June in a cup meeting at 64.8 seconds and he broke it again a week later in a National Trophy meeting at 64.6 seconds.
 On 29 June Flyers rider Dick Geary broke the track record for a second time, setting a new record of 63.8 seconds.